pparashar21/AutoML_GPT/README.md

 <img width="741" alt="pic6" src="https://github.com/pparashar21/AutoML_GPT/assets/103917169/a3dae713-4d89-436e-9b52-b8e0362786d1">

 #### Usage:
+- Add the datasets you want to run the model on in the "datasets" folder.
+Please note, this project will not perform any type of data preprocessing, only model training and evaluation.
 - Once the script is running, an input box will prompt you to enter your question or command.
 - Type your queries about machine learning models, parameters, dataset details, or any other related topic.
 - Follow the prompts provided by the chatbot to specify model configurations, perform training and evaluation, and analyze results.